itsmartashub/floristyle/README.md

 ⚠️ **TO MAKE THIS WORK IT IS CRUCIAL TO USE `apk` FILE ATTACHED IN [RELEASES](https://github.com/itsmartashub/floristyle/releases/)**.

--   This represents a [`debug` Florisboard version](https://github.com/florisboard/florisboard/actions/runs/5039154715?pr=2213) in which the [Material Design features](https://github.com/1fexd/florisboard/tree/feature/material-you-theme-colors) has been integrated by [@1fexd](https://github.com/1fexd).
+-   It represents a [`debug` Florisboard version](https://github.com/florisboard/florisboard/actions/runs/5039154715?pr=2213) in which the Material Design features has been integrated by [@1fexd](https://github.com/1fexd).

 -   Once [@patrickgold](https://github.com/patrickgold) officially merges [@1fexd](https://github.com/1fexd)'s Material You feature into future updates and make release with it implemented, the `apk` file from here **will be removed**.